vanhoangkha/Networking-fundamentals/Day07_IPv4_Addressing_Part1.md

 154.78.111.32/16 is a CLASS B Address
 192.168.1.254/24 is a CLASS C Address

-Because the NETWORK portion of CLASS A is so short, it means there are a LOT more potential Hosts.
+Because the Mạng portion of CLASS A is so short, it means there are a LOT more potential Hosts.

-Because the NETWORK portion of CLASS C is so long, it means fewer potential Hosts.
+Because the Mạng portion of CLASS C is so long, it means fewer potential Hosts.

 ---